dsc-courses/dsc10-notes/README.md

 Reader-Friendly Notebooks
 -------------------------

-Many textbook pages are written as Jupyter Notebooks which are then converted to HTML by the build process.
+Many pages are written as Jupyter Notebooks which are then converted to HTML by the build process.
 Readers can click the rocket icon on the HTML page to launch the notebook version in a JupyterHub session.
 However, the Jupyter notebooks used as source documents may include directives and other content that might confuse readers.
 Therefore, as part of the build process, the source notebooks are transformed by a GitHub workflow into "reader-friendly" notebooks and stored in the `notebooks` branch (these are the notebooks that are launched when the user clicks the rocket link to interact with a page).
 The notebooks are made "reader-friendly" by several mechanisms described below.

 ### Admonition Cells